-school-sponsored activity unless the principal determines that the expulsion is inappropriate.
-Possessing, selling, or furnishing a firearm.
-Causing serious physical injury to another person, except in self-defense.
-Caused, attempted to cause, or threatened to cause physical injury to another person.
-(Unless, in the case of "caused," the injury is serious.
-First offense of possession of marijuana of not more than one ounce, or alcohol.
-Unlawfully offered, arranged, or negotiated to sell a controlled substance.
-2. Brandishing a knife at another person.
-2. Possession of any knife, explosive, or other dangerous object of no reasonable use to the student.
+Brandishing a knife at another person.
+Possession of any knife, explosive, or other dangerous object of no reasonable use to the student.
 Caused or attempted to cause damage to school or private property, including but not limited to, electronic files and databases.
 Stole or attempted to steal school or private property.
 Possessed or used tobacco or nicotine products.
 Committed an obscene act or engaged in habitual profanity or vulgarity.
-3. Unlawfully selling a controlled substance. controlled substance (except Possessed, offered, arranged, or negotiated to sell any drug paraphernalia.
+Unlawfully selling a controlled substance.
+3. Unlawful possession of any controlled substance (except for the first offense of no more than an ounce of marijuana, and over-the-counter and prescribed medication) Possessed, offered, arranged, or negotiated to sell any drug paraphernalia.
 Knowingly received stolen school or private property, including but not limited to, electronic files and databases.
 Possessed an imitation firearm.
 Engaged in harassment, threats, or intimidation against a student or group of students or school district personnel.
 4. Committing or attempting to commit a sexual assault or committing a sexual battery (as defined in Education Code Section48900[n]).
-31 4.
+36 4.
 Robbery or extortion.
-Engaged in sexual harassment.
-Caused, attempted to cause, threatened to cause, or participated in an act of hate violence.
-Made terrorist threats against school officials or school property, or both.
-Willfully used force or violence upon the person of another, except in self-defense.
+12. Engaged in sexual harassment.
+13. Caused, attempted to cause, threatened to cause, or participated in an act of hate violence.
+14. Made terrorist threats against school officials or school property, or both.
+15. Willfully used force or violence upon the person of another, except in self-defense.
 5. Possession of an explosive or destructive device.
 5. Assault or battery upon any school employee.
-Harassed, threatened, or intimidated a student who is a complaining witness or witness in a disciplinary action.
-Unlawfully offered, arranged to sell, negotiated to sell, or sold the prescription drug Soma.
-Engaged in, or attempted to engage in, hazing, as defined in Section 32050.
-Engaged in an act of bullying, including, but not limited to, bullying committed by means of electronic act directed specifically toward a student or school personnel.
-Aided or abetted the infliction of physical injury to another person (suspension only).
+16. Harassed, threatened, or intimidated a student who is a complaining witness or witness in a disciplinary action.
+17. Unlawfully offered, arranged to sell, negotiated to sell, or sold the prescription drug Soma.
+18. Engaged in, or attempted to engage in, hazing, as defined in Section 32050.
+19. Engaged in an act of bullying, including, but not limited to, bullying committed by means of electronic act directed specifically toward a student or school personnel.
+20. Aided or abetted the infliction of physical injury to another person (suspension only).